HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     them walking along side.

-    What I can offer you (spoiler alert: it's not all the answers!!), is a space filled with genuine care and concern for you as a human.
+    What I can offer you (spoiler alert: it's not all the answers), is space filled with genuine care and concern for you as a human and support to help you meet your goals.
 I share my insight and knowledge that is rooted in Family Systems Theory, and provide you the opportunity to gain insight about yourself and your relationships in a safe space.
-Cheers to the #judgefreezone!
+Cheers to the
+    #judgefreezone!

     More questions?
 Want to discuss a specific situation?